sbulav/sbulav.github.io/_posts/2021-02-22-neovim-writing-lua-plugins.md

 comments: true
 ---

-Recently the neovim community has been experiencing a boom in new plugins.
-Those plugins are written in LUA, which is much, much more pleasant that VimL.
+Recently the Neovim community has been experiencing a boom in new plugins.
+Those plugins are written in LUA, which is much, much more pleasant to write than VimL.

 In this post I'll share my experience with writing my own plugins and share some suggestions how developer can improve writing experience.